Perge Ancient City

 Mini-calculator based on crowd levels by day and time.

-This day has average visitor density.
-This slot has a higher chance of a comfortable visit: Peaceful evening atmosphere.
-Weather is currently not ideal: clear ☀️.
+This day is usually calmer than average.
+This slot has a higher chance of a comfortable visit: Hottest part of the day.
+Weather is currently not ideal: mostly clear 🌤️.

 30–50% · Quiet60–80% · Moderate90–100% · Crowded